 Now, 15 years later, guests visiting Akagera National Park can witness the lion once again roaming free in the wild.
 All seven lions have been fitted with satellite collars, which will allow their movements to be tracked and their behaviour monitored post-release.
 We are so proud to have been part of this historic translocation, which involved the private sector, a non-governmental organisation and the government of Rwanda all working together for the good of conservation.
 Long live the lion!

-Lion image courtesy of &Beyond private guide Daryl Dell.
+Banner image courtesy of &Beyond private guide Daryl Dell.

 Translocation images courtesy of African Parks.